-I use raised beds in my market garden to provide early soil warming and to protect against flood.
+I use raised beds in my market garden to provide early soil warming and to protect against flooding.
 Here's a raised bed garden plan that can be adapted to grow a variety of crops.

-I plan my garden in 50-foot sections; note that you can further subdivide each section into two 25-foot or three 16-foot beds, if that suits your plans.
+I plan this garden in 50-foot sections; note that you could further subdivide each section into two 25-foot or three 16-foot beds, if that suits your plans.
 We chose this size partly for ease of movement around the garden (you only have to walk a maximum of 25 feet to find a cross path), and partly because we use a lot of 50-foot soaker hose for irrigation.

 too.
 I know how many of each crop will fit in my beds; if I need to

 I leave lots of path area to make it easier to move around the garden.
 Each bed has a path that's about 16" wide; I put wider paths between 50-foot sections, so I can bring equipment in a out.
 And my raised bed garden plan also allows for a 'road' right done the middle so I can use my truck to bring bigger equipment in and out.

 My raised beds are oriented north-south.
 This orientation helps make sure that each bed gets adequate sunlight throughout the day.

 Laying out the garden.
 The total bed area is 5,000 sq ft, consisting of 100 beds each 50 sq ft in size (I'm ignoring path area to make this simple.)
 As a suggestion, you could lay out 50-ft x 2ft beds, then sub-divide them.
-This would let you use 50-ft soaker hose.
+This would let you use 50-ft drip or soaker hose.

 The beds are oriented north-south, or as close as you can come.
 Being off by even 25-30 degrees will not seriously affect your garden.

 The crop plan for your mini-market garden: this table presents a list of possible crops for your garden, and the basic information you need to get started.